Springtail: Climate warming impact

 In polar regions that are expected to experience among the most rapid impact from climate warming, springtails have shown contrasting responses to warming in experimental warming studies.
 There are negative, positive and neutral responses reported.
 Neutral responses to experimental warming have also been reported in studies of non-polar regions.
 The importance of soil moisture has been demonstrated in experiments using infrared heating in an alpine meadow, which had a negative effect on mesofauna biomass and diversity in drier parts and a positive effect in moist sub-areas.
 Furthermore, a study with 20 years of experimental warming in three contrasting plant communities found that small scale heterogeneity may buffer springtails to potential climate warming.

 Reproduction

 Sexual reproduction occurs through the clustered or scattered deposition of spermatophores by male adults.
 Stimulation of spermatophore deposition by female pheromones has been demonstrated in Sinella curviseta.
 Mating behavior can be observed in Symphypleona.
 Among Symphypleona, males of some Sminthuridae use a clasping organ located on their antenna.
 Many springtails, mostly those living in deeper soil horizons, are parthenogenetic, which favors reproduction to the detriment of genetic diversity and thereby to population tolerance of environmental hazards.
 Parthenogenesis (also called thelytoky) is under the control of symbiotic bacteria of the genus Wolbachia, which live, reproduce and are carried in female reproductive organs and eggs of Collembola.
-Feminizing Wolbachia species are widespread in arthropods and nematodes, where they co-evolved with most of their lineages.
+Feminizing Wolbachia species are widespread in arthropods and nematodes, where they co-evolved with most of their host lineages.